JuliaLang/julia/doc/manual/parallel-computing.rst

 is not required on fetched ``Future``\ s.
 Explicitly calling ``finalize`` results in an immediate message sent to the remote node to go ahead and remove its reference to the value.

+.. _man-shared-arrays:

 Shared Arrays
 -------------

-Shared Arrays use system shared memory to map the same array across many processes.
-While there are some similarities to a `DArray`_, the behavior of a :class:`SharedArray` is quite different.
-In a `DArray`_, each process has local access to just a chunk of the data, and no two processes share the same chunk; in contrast, in a :class:`SharedArray` each "participating" process has access to the entire array.
+A :class:`SharedArray` places a single instance of an array in system shared memory so that it can be immediately accessed and altered by many or all processes.
+In contrast, a standard :class:`Array` can only be accessed and altered by process that created it.
+The `DistributedArrays`_ package provides a third type of array where each process has local access to just a chunk of the data, and no two processes share the same chunk.

 A :class:`SharedArray` is a good choice when you want to have a large amount of data jointly accessible to two or more processes on the same machine.
+`DistributedArrays`_ are useful when the entire array does not fit into memory on a single node on a cluster, or when you want to process data on more cores than are available on one node.
+Communication overhead usually dictates whether `DistributedArrays`_ are appropriate for a problem.

 :class:`SharedArray` indexing (assignment and accessing values) works just as with regular arrays, and is efficient because the underlying memory